Attendance registration for

 More about the mentoring scheme for first-year students at UiA

-Meeting higher education and student life can be challenging.
-UIA therefore offers an academic mentoring scheme during the first semester to help students settle in on campus and master their studies.
-The purpose of the scheme is to improve first-year students' well-being and learning environment on campus, so that all new students get the best possible start to their studies.
+Adjusting to higher education and student life can be challenging.
+UIA therefore offers an academic mentorship program during the first semester to help students settle in on campus and succeed in their studies.
+The program’s purpose is to improve first-year students’ well-being and learning environment on campus, ensuring that all new students get the best possible start to their studies.

-The mentor registers the students who attend each group meeting (which is not scheduled), and you get an overview of the number of times you have attended in relation to the attendance requirement.
+The mentor records the students who attend each group meeting (which is not scheduled in the timetable), giving an overview of the number of sessions attended in relation to the attendance requirement.